-Mathris are salted crisp crackers.
-Mathris are popular afternoon snack.
+Mathris are similar to salted crisp crackers and are a very popular afternoon snack.
 Traditionally, mathris are served with spicy pickles.

 Makes 40 to 50 mathri.

 - 2 cups All Purpose flour (plain flour or maida)

 - 3/4 cup lukewarm water (use as needed)

 - Mix all the ingredients except the water.

 - Add the water little at a time, kneading into a firm dough.

 - Cover the dough and set aside for 15 minutes or more.